 2023 California Whiplash Claims Guide

 The severity of a whiplash injury should never be underestimated.
-Unfortunately, many people suffer from whiplash injuries months and years after an accident has occurred but do not address the issue before it is too late.
-Those who suffer whiplash injuries due to an accident caused by the fault of another should seek legal advice to determine whether they may be eligible for compensation.
+Whiplash injuries should be taken very seriously, especially because they are not always apparent to the person that has suffered the injury.
+Unfortunately, many people suffer from whiplash injuries for months and years after a car accident has occurred and do not address the issue before it is too late to file a whiplash claim.

 What is Whiplash?